urbanjost/M_intrinsics/docs/intrinsics.md

 ```fortran
     result = precision(x)
 ```
+The return value is of type _integer_ and of the default integer kind.
 ```fortran
     integer function precision(x)

     type(TYPE(kind=KIND),intent(in) :: x
 ```
 where **TYPE** may be _real_ or _complex_